haochend/uma-serve/docs/METRICS.md

 ## Current Metrics (M3 Stub)

+Note: Some extended metrics (backend perf breakdown and batch-shape fields) are only included when running with debug logging enabled (set `UMA_LOG_LEVEL=debug`).

 The current implementation provides a minimal set of core metrics to gauge the basic activity and performance of the scheduler and decoder.

 | Metric                   | Type    | Description                                                                                               |